 It's important to note that a completely free VPN service often comes with a hidden price.
 If it isn't getting money from you, then it's getting funds from someone else — sometimes by selling your browsing history, borrowing your bandwidth or injecting ads into the sites you visit.

-That's why we generally recommend using the limited free tiers — let's call them freemium plans — offered by paid VPN service providers.
-Each has limits on how much data you can use, how speedy your connection will be or the number of VPN servers you can connect, but at least you'll know the service has legitimate ways of making money.
+That's why we instead recommend the limited free tiers — let's call them freemium plans — offered by paid VPN service providers.
+Each has limits on how much data you can use, how speedy your connection will be or the number of VPN servers you can connect to, but at least you'll know the service you use has legitimate ways of making money.

 Free VPN News and Updates

-— ProtonVPN has added servers in Ireland and Norway, bringing the total number of countries served by the company to 25.
-Unfortunately, free users are still limited to servers in Japan, the Netherlands or the U.S.
+— ProtonVPN has added an iOS app that, like most iOS VPN apps, uses the IKEv2 VPN protocol instead of OpenVPN.
+It also has added servers in Ireland, Norway and Israel, bringing the total number of countries served by the company to 31.
+Free users are still limited to servers in Japan, the Netherlands or the U.S.

 Windscribe is among our top picks for paid VPN services, so it's natural that its generous free tier would shine as well.
 Among the regular free services, Windscribe ranked first in connection time, download speeds and upload speeds.
 It works so well that you might not notice any network lag.